daily-binge/binge/_drafts/the-good-fight-talking-about-the-best-show-on-tv-at-the-moment.md

 Featuring a cast comprising mainly of minorities, in a majority black law firm

+Colour palette, camerawork and excellent production values that reminds me of a David Fincher movie

 A more grown-up version of the good wife.
-Adrian Boseman saying - 'this is fucked', the brilliant Christine Baranski's Diane Lockhart becomes unhinged and gets high on mushrooms.
+Adrian Boseman saying - 'this is fucked', the brilliant Christine Baranski's Diane Lockhart is bonkers, becomes unhinged and gets high on mushrooms.
 Realistic banter between the CDC guy and Marissa Gold.

 my personal favorite, however, is the guy who goes around serving subpoenas.